XiaohangZhan/cdp/README.md

 3. (optional) If you want to evaluate the performance on your data, prepare the meta file as `meta.txt` and copy it to the directory.

 4. Prepare your feature files.
-Extract face features corresponding to the `list.txt` with your trained face models, and save it as binary files via `feature.tofile("xxx.bin")` in numpy.
+Extract face features corresponding to the `list.txt` with your trained face recognition models, and save it as binary files via `feature.tofile("xxx.bin")` in numpy.
 The features should satisfy `Cosine Similarity` condition.
 Finally link/copy them to `data/unlabeled/mydata/features/`.
 We recommand renaming the feature files using model names, e.g., `resnet18.bin`.
 CDP works for single model case, but we recommend you to use multiple models (i.e., preparing multiple feature files extracted from different models) with `mediator` for better results.

 5. The structure should look like: